tc39/notes/meetings/2017-09/sept-27.md

 WH: There should be a way for users to find out if 64-bit operations are tear-free or not.
 I was hoping there would be no important platforms left that don't offer 64-bit reads and writes, but it seems there are some still.

-MS: ARMv7 has load-store of pairs operations.
+MLS: ARMv7 has load-store of pairs operations.
 ARMv6 does not have a load-store of pairs so it is another platform that does needs support.

 DE: ARMv6 is not just a theoretical platform, e.g., Igalia is porting JSC to ARMv6.
 This is a longer conversation.
 I'll merge this PR as it seems we're in accordance - we will investigate around Atomics and non-64-bit.